psi4/psi4/doc/sphinxman/source/libefp.rst

 <http://www.msg.ameslab.gov/gamess/>`_ quantum chemistry package.
 Instructions on building new fragments are `here
 <https://github.com/libefp/libefp#how-to-create-custom-efp-fragment-types>`_.
-Once your new fragment is ready, make it assessible to |PSIfour| by including the directory in which the ``.efp`` file is located to the colon separated environment variable :envvar:`PSIPATH`.
+Once your new fragment is ready, make it accessible to |PSIfour| by including the directory in which the ``.efp`` file is located to the colon separated environment variable :envvar:`PSIPATH`.
 Fragments are searched for first in the current directory, next in the paths of :envvar:`PSIPATH`, and